AzamKhan5/AzamKhan5/README.md

 ### **Growing Data Science & ML Practitioner**
 **Python, Scikit-learn, TensorFlow, SQL, Power BI, Tableau**
-**Expertise in Predictive Modeling, Machine Learning, & Data Visualization**
+**Expertise in Predictive Modeling, Machine Learning, Deep Learning & Data Visualization**

 ---

 ## 🚀 **About Me**

 👀 **Interests:**
-I’m passionate about **machine learning and artificial intelligence**, with a strong foundation in ML algorithms, tools, and techniques.
-My main focus is on **AI/ML** and its real-world applications.
+I’m passionate about **machine learning, deep learning, and artificial intelligence**, with a strong foundation in ML/DL algorithms, tools, and techniques.
+My main focus is on **AI/ML, NLP, and neural networks** and their real-world applications.

 🌱 **Currently Learning:**
-I’m currently advancing my expertise in **deep learning frameworks** and exploring cutting-edge methodologies to build **impactful, scalable models**.
+I’m currently advancing my expertise in **deep learning frameworks (CNNs, RNNs, NLP models)** and exploring cutting-edge methodologies to build **impactful, scalable models**.

 💞️ **Looking to Collaborate On:**
-I'm excited to collaborate on **machine learning projects**—especially those that **push the boundaries of AI**.
+I'm excited to collaborate on **machine learning & deep learning projects**—especially those that **push the boundaries of AI**.
 Let’s work together to build innovative solutions!

 ⚡ **Fun Fact:**
 I believe **technology has limitless potential**, and each new project offers a chance to push boundaries and create something impactful!